|

 You can modernize a brick fireplace using shiplap in combination with a tile update to really make it eye catching

-Love and Renovation added shiplap to her fireplace and I LOVE it.
+Love and Renovations added shiplap to her fireplace and I LOVE it.
 Especially the dark paint!

 How to use shiplap and a mantle to create multiple spaces above a brick fireplace.